pshar33/Chest-X-Ray-Classification-CNN/README.md

 ## Results:

 - The accuracy for the test dataset came out to be  .
-- The link to my kaggle kernel is   which is a jupyter notebook.Please feel free to leave a feedback or comment.
+- The link to my kaggle kernel is   which is a jupyter notebook.Please feel free to leave a feedback or comment and upvote on KAGGLE if you found it to be helpful !!